Main menu

 4. Are any California FFLs exempt from the CFLC verification approval requirement?

 5. I am an FFL located outside of California.
 I ship/transfer firearms to California FFLs.
-Am I affected by the CFLC Program?
+Am I affected by the California Firearms Licensee Check (CFLC) Program?

 6. I am an FFL outside of California.
 I do not intend to ship/transfer firearms to a California FFL.
 Will I be affected by the CFLC Program?

 7. I am an FFL dealer.
-How do I ship/transfer a firearm to a California FFL?
-What is the procedure?
+What is the procedure for me to ship/transfer a firearm to a California FFL?

 8. I do not have Internet access.
 How do I receive Firearms Shipment Approval numbers?